 Choosing someone to help you with your image, wardrobe and signature style is very personal so you want to be sure you feel comfortable with your choice.
-There are 3 things you need to know about the person you choose:

 I have a confession to make.
 I have not always felt confident about my personal style.
 In fact, I was almost 30 years old before I found a look that felt deliciously right to me.
 This comes as a surprise to many since there’s a common expectation that all image consultants have had a flair for fashion since birth and used to dress her friends as a teen, shopped ‘til they dropped after school, etc. That was not true for me.
 (Just take one look at the picture below (I was in my early 20’s) to know that I was clueless!
 Me in pink – what was I thinking and even though vests were in…well, enough said!)

 I suspect part of the problem was that mini skirts were in style in the 1970’s when I was a teenager (in fact, they were the only length in style at the time), and I just don’t have the legs for short skirts.
 (Trust me, I don’t!)
 And, back then we were required to wear skirts to school (pants were not allowed except the winter of my senior year when it was so cold we had red knees every day so they gave in).
 I am knock-kneed, my legs are white with freckles, and I’m pigeon-toed (especially in my left foot).
 Not exactly the ideal legs for short skirts, and I was extremely sensitive about them!
 Of course, I have since learned exactly what length skirt is flattering and of course my choice of shoes is critical to finish the outfit.
 Not knowing any of that back then, I just felt embarrassed.